AutoPlay: Non-volume devices

 Certain types of devices do not appear as drive letters in "My Computer".
 These are called non-volume devices and AutoPlay handles them somewhat differently from volume devices like CDs and DVDs.
 Many digital cameras and video devices fall into this category.

 As Windows cannot examine the files on the device to determine content type, it is left to the manufacturer to decide how to proceed.
 A manufacturer can register Handlers against their particular device, can add their device to a group of devices (e.g.: ZipDrives) or allow a device class (e.g.: all devices which are Video Cameras) to handle their device for them.
 This determines which Handlers will be listed in the AutoPlay dialog when their device is discovered.

-As these type of devices do not have a drive letter, AutoPlay properties cannot be accessed and changed through "My Computer".
+As these types of devices do not have a drive letter, AutoPlay properties cannot be accessed and changed through "My Computer".
 However, when a device is attached, the discovery causes Windows to place an icon in the taskbar notification area (commonly referred to as the tray).
 AutoPlay preferences for this device can now be changed by clicking this icon.
 The adjacent image shows the icon that appeared when a video camera was attached.